 In the garden the following day, Marianne found the remains of the bonfire.
 The disk of ash was cold and frozen.
 There was no sign that anyone else had been there since she and Daniel had left.

 That morning seemed colder than the day before.
-The sky was a blanket of thick cloud, and a low mist shrouded the garden.
+The sky was a blanket of cloud and a low mist shrouded the garden.
 It muffled all sound, making it seem even quieter than before.
 Marianne tread softly as she moved around, matching the stillness with a stealth of her own.
-She walked through the woods and down to the lake, which was still frozen.
-The mist was so thick that she could not see to the end of the meadow.
+She walked through the woods and down to the meadow.
+Trapped inside a dome of mist, the lake was now solid and still under a layer of ice.
 On the beach, she collected pebbles to throw out onto the ice.
 The strange noise the pebbles made as they bounced along the frozen surface was made even more outlandish as it rebounded inside the basin of mist.
 Along with the chill and the mist, there was something new in the air; the freedom of the previous day had been replaced by a feeling of being watched.
 There could be any number of eyes hidden in the mist.
-She stopped throwing pebbles and looked around, but she could see or hear nothing.
+She stopped throwing pebbles and looked around, although she could see or hear nothing.
 But still the feeling haunted her, making her conscious of her lonely situation.
 It was at that point that she decided to walk back to the garden.

 She went back outside, partly relieved that there had been no unpleasant encounters, but more than a little disappointed that the tramp had not realised that she was letting him stay.
 While she was pondering over a method of making her message clearer, the feeling of being watched returned.
 There was no way of knowing if it was just her imagination, or if there really was someone hidden in the mist.
 If there was, she felt sure that it was not Daniel.